EffectOrientedProgramming/book/Chapters/05_Testing.md

 ```

 The `defer` produces an Effect that runs the `printLine` and returns `assertCompletes`.

-`assertCompletes` is another useful assertion that indicates that everything ran successfully, but without any explicit Boolean test.
+`assertCompletes` indicates that everything ran successfully, but without any explicit Boolean test.

 We can assign the Effect to a `val` and use that as the test: